kmcquade/vuecli-python-demo/README.md

 - [ ] Right now, the `App.vue` is configured to just include the `src/sampleData.js`, all the time.
 We don't want this.
 We want to be able to load the IAM data results in via Jinja after the fact.
 Need to figure out the best way to do this.

 #### Uplift items
-- [ ] Checkbox selection of risk types
+- [ ] Checkbox selection of risk types.
+NOTE: Consider using this: https://stackoverflow.com/questions/56374512/how-to-filter-b-table-rows-using-a-custom-filter-function.
 - [ ] Make the executive summary chart show Customer Managed vs AWS managed

 #### Not MVP